17bgn/Practice-git/README.md

-This is a repo used to practice git - A version control system.
+This repo is used for to test the VSCode with git purpose.